adeverne/kiwiglider/README.md

 As of 26 May 2025, one dependency fails under pip but works with conda.
 As such, also do `conda install compliance-checker cc-plugin-glider`

+### Method 1

 From your new virtual environment, you can now install kiwiglider.
 The easiest method is with `pip install kiwiglider@git+https://github.com/adeverne/kiwiglider`

+### Method 2

+For the moment we are not listed on PyPi due to ongoing testing, but if you wish to install from TestPyPi please do the following:

+`pip install --index-url https://test.pypi.org/simple --extra-index-url https:/pypi.org/simple/ kiwiglider`

+### Method 3

 Another method of installation is through git and pip.
 This will allow you to edit kiwiglider in a local repository.
 After you have [Git](https://git-scm.com/downloads) installed on your machine:

 1. Clone kiwiglider to your local machine: `git clone https://github.com/adeverne/kiwiglider`
 1. Change to parent directory of kiwiglider
 1. Install kiwiglider with `pip install -e ./kiwiglider`

-For the moment we are not listed on PyPi due to ongoing testing, but if you wish to install from TestPyPi please do the following:

-`pip install --index-url https://test.pypi.org/simple --extra-index-url https:/pypi.org/simple/ kiwiglider`

 ---